carolwargo/09-README-generator/README.md

 ```

 ### Questions
-If you have any questions about the repo, open an issue or contact me directly at [carosldafj](mailto:carosldafj).
+If you have any questions about the repo, open an issue or contact me directly at [carolwargo@gmail.com](mailto:carolwargo@gmail.com).

-View my profile for additional projects at [carolwargo	](https://github.com/carolwargo	)
+View my profile for additional projects at [carolwargo](https://github.com/carolwargo)